-Categories 1 & 2 - Minor damage to stable structures, major damage to mobile homes, vegetation and piers.
-Some coastal flooding.
+Categories 1 & 2 - Minor damage to structures that are stable, major damage to mobile homes, vegetation and piers.
+Maybe some coastal flooding.

 Category 3 - Structural damage to small residences and utility buildings.
 Mobile homes are destroyed.
-Terrain continuously lower than 5 feet above sea level may be flooded inland 8 miles or more.
+Terrain that is continuously lower than 5 feet above sea level may be flooded inland 8 miles or more.